Magene P715s Review – All you need to know

 I’ve previously noted that the 4iii is sometimes accurate compared to other sources and sometimes not, at least at the total level.
 I’ve never been convinced that the LR split is correct.

-Unless I have a bad pair of P715 pedals, each pedal should be equally as accurate as the same method is used to determine all metrics.
+Unless I have a bad pair of P715 pedals, each pedal should be equally accurate, since the same method is used to determine all metrics.

-These tests show that the drive side values of both meters are closest, but that the 4iiii likely has missing cadence information, and that a 5% overall difference is more than I would expect.
+These tests show that the drive-side values of both meters are closest, but the 4iiii likely has missing cadence data, and a 5% overall difference is more than I would expect.
 One of the brands is not operating within its stated performance levels.

 Ride 4 – Outdoor ride compared to Magene P505 crankset